Click here to activate screen reader, translation and accessibility tools

 Woman exercising in a group

-To help protect your mental health and wellbeing, the following services offer free and confidential support:
+To help protect your mental health and wellbeing through services that offer free and confidential support:

 • Check in and Chat service – if you, or someone you care for, feel vulnerable this winter, you can request a free call from our team to help you explore council services and local support.
 Call 07979 276623 and leave us a message with your contact details or register online.